MC Number

 Livestock and Agricultural Commodities Authority:

-This authority is tailored for businesses involved in the transportation of live animals or agricultural commodities.
-It deals with regulations aimed at protecting the well-being of animals and ensuring the quality of transported agricultural products.
+This type of authority was created for businesses that work in the sphere of live animal or agricultural goods transportations.
+It protects the animals and the quality of agricultural products.

 Passenger Carrier Authority: